-Full Merlin Annual Pass terms and conditions apply, see merlinannualpass.co.uk/terms for details.
+Full Merlin Annual Pass terms and conditions apply, see visit the Merlin Annual Pass website for details.

-Due to the popularity of the attraction in holiday periods, we recommend arriving as early in the day as possible to secure your preferred timeslot and avoid disappointment.
-If in the unlikely event that we are unable to give you the timeslot you require on that day, we will book you into a timeslot on another day of your choice.
+As we are a popular attraction, we recommend arriving as early in the day as possible to secure your preferred timeslot and avoid disappointment.
+If, in the unlikely event, we are unable to book you into your preferred Show Time on that day, we will book you into a Show Time on another day of your choice.

 Once you have been issued with a specific Show Time, you can return to the attraction at your allocated Show Time and go straight into the Show Entrance with both your Merlin Annual Pass and your Show Time ticket.

 Premium Merlin Annual Pass holders are guaranteed entry.
 They can also Book their timeslot online by clicking here.